-10.1.11 HPAS Panel Conduct, Ethics and Compensation
+10.1.12 HPAS Panel Conduct, Ethics and Compensation

 Each HPAS Panel member shall comply with the HPAS Code of Conduct and maintain an appropriate level of confidentiality, fairness, diligence and professional standards.
-On joining the HPAS Panel each member will agree and sign the general HPAS Code of Ethics.

 HPAS Panel members shall not be reimbursed for their time on the HPAS Panel business, meetings, or assessments of applications.
 Where possible, meetings will be held virtually, at the discretion of the Chair.
 However, third party expenses will be available (subject to submitting a claim in line with IFHS policy) for travel and accommodation.